 Plus, there are endless ways to highlight your restaurant — post crave-worthy photos, share updates about new menu items or daily specials, and make announcements about upcoming events.
 You can even create your own hashtags and encourage patrons to share their experiences with your brand.
 Learn more in the Ultimate Guide to Restaurant Social Media Marketing.

 If you’re not already offering rewards to loyal guests, now is the time to start.

 When implemented correctly, a customer loyalty program can create a win-win scenario for all parties involved.
 For one, it keeps satisfied customers returning for future business and helps improve your restaurant’s sales numbers.

 Here are some ideas to help you get started:

-- Earn 10 points for each dollar spent.
-Once they reach a certain number of points, give them a free entrée
+Earn 10 points for each dollar spent, and once they reach a certain number of points, give them a free entrée

 The key is to offer attainable incentives to keep guests motivated to keep coming back for more.

 According to the National Restaurant Association, more than 80 percent of Americans look up restaurant locations, contact information, and hours of operation on their smartphones or tablets.
 And roughly half of all takeout or delivery orders are made directly on the restaurant’s own website.

 As a restaurant owner, your number one goal is to bring in customers.
 By having a website, you increase the likelihood of engaging first-time customers, plus you open up the possibility of attracting a much larger market of consumers.